More than just an attack of the Conte clones: How Lampard mastered Mourinho | Goal.com

 "Yes, it does [change my game in 3-4-3].
 I think there is a bit more running but nothing I can't handle," Abraham said when asked by Goal.
 "We felt like today the formation was going to help us beat Spurs and it worked.

-Lampard's assistant head coach Jody Morris mastered the 3-4-3 formation when managing Chelsea's under-18s side while Conte working with the Blues first-team.
+Lampard's assistant head coach Jody Morris mastered the 3-4-3 formation when managing Chelsea's Under-18s side while Conte was working with the Blues first team.

 Chelsea's academy philosophy dictates that they create players like Abraham, who understands various systems due to the club's nature to hire and fire managers.